1. REVIEW FROM FIRST DBS LESSON

 The whole idea is for the disciple to draw their authority from scripture not you.
 That way if you are not there they know where to look for answers.
 Do a DBS there and then on the spot if you already know the answer to their question, going through the DBS questions so they are forced to think and the Holy Spirit can provide the answer to their heart instead of you.

-If you don’t know the answer then arrange a time to meet do some research.
-Then come back and do the DBS with them, or do it over the phone.
-This discovery process deepens the lesson learned and helps them become fully versed in scripture so they can train others.
+If you don’t know the answer to their issue or question, then arrange a time to meet do some research at home.
+Then come back and do the DBS with them, or do it over the phone with the scriptures that have the answer.
+This DBS process deepens the lesson learned and helps them become fully versed in scripture so they can train others.

-Most Western visitors to DMM churches are amazed at the depth of Bible knowledge in so-called simple village people.
+Most Western visitors to DMM churches in developing countries are amazed at the depth of Bible knowledge in so-called simple village people.
 In truth it is the Westerner who is simple!

 4. FURTHER USES: TRAINING DBS LEADERS